Last Updated on February 1, 2025

 • Personal information bearing on a consumer’s credit worthiness, credit standing, credit capacity, character, general reputation, personal characteristics, or mode of living as set forth in the Fair Credit Reporting Act.

-2. Standard Processas a Service Provider
+1. Standard Process as a Service Provider

 When Standard Process acts as a service provider for its business customers, it collects some personal information on behalf of its customers subject to its contractual obligations.
 When Standard Process acts as a service provider for its business customers, it follows the instructions of its customer on how to process personal information on its customer’s behalf.
 The provisions of this Appendix do not apply to the personal information that Standard Process processes on behalf of our business customers.

-3. Disclosures
+2. Disclosures

 The below chart lists the categories of personal information that Standard Process may collect or has collected in the past 12 months and how it discloses such information.
 Standard Process may also disclose your personal information to a third party, such as a care provider, upon your request or at your direction.